microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

 </toast>
 ```

-An AppNotification that does not want to play any audio including the default, can use MuteAudio to
+An AppNotification that does not want to play any audio can use MuteAudio to
 mute the audio.

 ```cpp